-- 1. 16-18-year olds in Shrewsbury. - The college is the only post-16 state school provider in the town of Shrewsbury.
+1. 16-18-year-olds in Shrewsbury.

+- The college is the only post-16 state school provider in the town of Shrewsbury.
 In addition, the college is the sixth form partner for communities with a secondary school but no post-16 provision.
-The college works with c.3,600 16-18 year olds, having grown from 3,200 over the last four years.
-This growth took place despite demographic decline. - 2.
+The college works with c.3,800 16-18-year-olds, having grown from 3,200 over the last six years.
+This growth is set to continue in September 2024, based on internal progression and external applicants. - Growth up to 2022 took place despite demographic decline.
+The demography now grows over the next six years. - The closure of two school Shropshire sixth forms from September 2024 is also a change which will have some impact. - 2.
 Adults in Shrewsbury and Shropshire - Adult provision consists of part-time and full-time further education qualifications, higher education and a small amount of community learning. - Provision for adults is focused on local need and demand and college specialisms.
 It is not an inclusive offer. - 3.
 Employers in Shrewsbury, Shropshire and the region - The largest element of the college direct offer to employers is through the provision of apprenticeships.
-The college has deliberately moved away from offering apprenticeships where the provision was of indifferent quality and of limited value to the town and the county and has instead focused on areas of strength and specialism. - In the last two years the college has developed high quality full-cost bespoke training programmes for employers. - The college is a partner in the Marches Education Partnership which has delivered two successful Strategic Development Fund projects from 2021 to 2023.
-These projects have delivered bespoke training for the NHS and for the renewable construction sector.
-These programmes are now being mainstreamed into the college offer.
+Apprenticeship numbers have fallen in 2023-24, with fewer new apprentices in construction where the industry is still recovering and following the decision to withdraw from delivery of Trades Union Apprenticeships. - In the last two years the college has developed high quality full-cost bespoke training programmes for employers, particularly in engineering, but also in renewable construction (see below). - The college is a partner in the Marches Education Partnership which has delivered two successful Strategic Development Fund projects from 2021 to 2023 and is currently delivering the Local Skills Improvement Plan (LSIP) project.
+These projects have delivered bespoke training for the NHS, for the renewable construction sector, and for engineering and higher-level technical skills.
+These programmes have secured significant investment in facilities and equipment.
+The provision been mainstreamed into the college offer, though with limited success with regard to the renewable construction courses, as employers have been reluctant to pay for training.